Tel: 0191 232 1927

 Patrick joined Trinity Chambers in October 2016 after a number of years practicing from a leading Family Law set on the Western Circuit.
 Patrick practices exclusively in Family Law, with a strong emphasis on public law children.

 He regularly conducts multi – day, complex hearings and recognises the importance of dealing with matters thoroughly whilst endeavouring to resolve problems as soon as possible.

 Patrick is an experienced Public Law practitioner and represents Local Authorities, Parents and the Children’s Guardian.
 Patrick is also regularly instructed to represent interveners seeking party status.

-During his five years practising on the Western Circuit, Patrick has amassed a wealth of experience acting at all stages of proceedings, in particular contested hearings and complex multi-day final hearings.
+Patrick has amassed a wealth of experience acting at all stages of proceedings, in particular contested hearings and complex multi-day final hearings.
 Notably, Patrick has acted on a number of multi-day fact finding hearings including non-accidental injury and VHCC cases.
 He is also able to deal with highly sensitive FGM or honour based violence cases.